tmtsoftware/aps-procedure-data-service/README.md

 This project implements a prototype of the APS Procedure Data Service, an HTTP server-based application using TMT Executive Software ([ESW](https://github.com/tmtsoftware/esw)) APIs.

+This project was originated using the giter8 template: [csw-http-service-template.g8](https://github.com/tmtsoftware/csw-http-service-template.g8)

 The prototype supports two endpoints: /storeProcedureComputationResults and /getProcedureResultData.
 The endpoint APIs match the corresponding endpoints defined in the openAPI description provided in the APS ICD API documentation:
 (https://docushare.tmt.org/docushare/dsweb/Get/Document-96223/ICD-SDB-APS-APS_CCR03.pdf)